Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 371

-Check if given string is Palindrome (Ignore white spaces).
+Check if given string is Palindrome (Ignore white spaces).  {LeetCode: Valid Palidrome}

 [Solution](solution/Palindrome.java)   {Difficulty: Easy}

-Check Palindrome (Once character removal is allowed)
+Check Palindrome.
+Given a non-empty string s, you may delete at most one character.
+Judge whether you can make it a palindrome.
+(Once character removal is allowed) {LeetCode: Valid Palidrome II}

 [Solution](solution/PalindromeOneCharRemove.java)   {Difficulty: Easy}